SantosJGND/Galaxy_KDE_classifier/Upstream_process/README.md

 ## Upstream process

-The KDE pipeline of analysis relies uses a combination of input formats.
+The KDE pipeline of analysis uses a combination of input formats.
 The genotype data is read in .geno format, but accession and SNP information is read from plink files `.fam` and `.bim` respectively.

 This repository proposes a script, `Process_plink.py`, to automate the initial step of formatting.

-This script re-processes filtering commands from the plink toolkit to pre-process data, generating a new plink file set.
+This script re-purposes filtering commands from the plink toolkit to pre-process data, generating a new plink file set.
 Then, if the argument `--vcf` is given, the filtered data is reformated to vcf.
 Finally, if the `--geno` argument is also provided, a .geno file is generated.
 This final step uses the sNMF function